TidierOrg/TidierDates.jl/docs/src/index.md

 - `leap_year()`
 - `days_in_month()`

-English, Spanish and French month names are supported.
+English, Spanish, Portuguese and French months and abbreviations are supported.